Polymer stabilizer: Secondary antioxidants (hydroperoxides scavengers)

 This exchange further stabilizes the polymer by releasing a primary antioxidant, because of this phosphites are sometimes considered multi-functional antioxidants as they can combine both types of activity.

 Organosulfur compounds are also efficient hydroperoxide decomposers, with thioethers being particularly effective against long-term thermal aging, they are ultimately oxidise up to sulfoxides and sulfones.

 Antiozonant

 Antiozonants prevent or slow down the degradation of material caused by ozone.
 This is naturally present in the air at very low concentrations but is exceedingly reactive, particularly towards unsaturated polymers such as rubber, where it causes ozone cracking.
 The mechanism of ozonolysis is different from other forms of oxidation and hence requires its own class of antioxidant stabilizers.

-These are primarily based on p-phenylenediamine and work by reacting with ozone faster than it can react with vulnerable functional groups in the polymer (typically alkene groups).
+These are primarily derivatives of p-phenylenediamine (PPD) and work by reacting with ozone faster than it can react with vulnerable functional groups in the polymer (typically alkene groups).
 They achieve this by having a low ionization energy which allows them to react with ozone via electron transfer, this converts them into radical cations that are stabilized by aromaticity.
 Such species remain reactive and will react further, giving products such as 1,4-benzoquinone, phenylenediamine-dimers and aminoxyl radicals.
 Some of these products can then be scavenged by antioxidants.